An Overview of Traffic Mirroring Options in Kubernetes

-Since Speedscale observes PII-redacted traffic, this data can be viewed in our Traffic Viewer to debug problems, do root-cause analysis and understand API behavior.
+Since Speedscale observes traffic, this data can be leveraged to debug new releases, perform root-cause analysis in staging environments and understand runtime API behavior.
 PII and sensitive data redaction included.

 Speedscale can automatically detect and mock your dependencies.